cetio/lmd/README.md

-# LLMD
+# LMD

-LLMD provides endpoint and model support for local and remote LLM/AI models.
+LMD provides endpoint and model support for local and remote LLM/AI models.
 Natively, it is designed to provide extensive and dynamic support for OpenAI with agnostic model and endpoint interfaces.

 ## Features

-LLMD is designed to be highly extensible, supporting API keys per model and using interfaced endpoints to allow for defining new endpoints.
+LMD is designed to be highly extensible, supporting API keys per model and using interfaced endpoints to allow for defining new endpoints.

 Supported endpoints:
 - OpenAI